sa-mw-dach/ocp-on-kvm/README.md

 ## General Setup

 ### Prerequisites
+  * Root access to your machine.
   * You need to have access to the Red Hat Enterprise Linux (RHEL) binaries.
+E.g. head over to [Red Hat Developers](https://developers.redhat.com/) and create an account.
   * Ansible 2.8++.
   * Terminal access.